WHAT'S

 The story of family, home and community in the Washington Heights section

-of New York City offers an infectious beat and a hardworking cast.
+of New York City offered an infectious beat and a hardworking cast.
 Read

 R. J. Donovan's review here.